 For the first three years, HICO was sponsored by the Office of Naval Research as an Innovative Naval Prototype (INP); support is now provided by NASA's International Space Station (ISS) Program.

-With the expiration of ONR funding, NASA’s International Space Station (ISS) Program has agreed to provide funding such that the operation of HICO, including the OSU HICO website and data distribution, can continue.
-In the near term, NRL will continue to operate HICO and OSU will still manage the HICO website using established procedures.
+With the expiration of ONR funding, NASA’s International Space Station (ISS) Program now provides funding for the operation of HICO, including the OSU HICO website and data distribution.
+NRL continues to operate HICO, OSU still manages the HICO website, and NASA now provides data distribution.

-The entire HICO data archive, in HDF5 format, is now publicly available from the NASA Ocean Color website.
+HICO data are now publicly available from both the OSU HICO website (in ENVI format) and the NASA Ocean Color website (in HDF5 format).
 Note that to access HICO data from the NASA website, an EOSDIS account is required.

 As a demonstration instrument, HICO is designed to collect only one 50 x 200 km scene per orbit.
 NASA intends to balance collection opportunities between academic research and commercial/applied science requests.